When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 - Shark APEX DuoClean Lift-Away Speed (model AX912)

-- Standard APEX DuoClean Lift-Away– available in three colors (model AX9501, model AX951, and model AX952)
+- Standard APEX DuoClean Lift-Away– available in three colors (model AX9501, model AX951, and model AX952

 The DuoClean online collection includes a few other upright vacuums that use DuoClean, but not APEX.
 These models include the Slim upright (model NV201), the DuoClean Lift-Away Speed (model NV800W) and the standard DuoClean Lift-Away upright vacuum.
 See full DuoClean line here.

 Ranging from $270-$350, they are budget-friendly options for people who want the convenience of a robot vacuum, but maybe don’t need all the bells and whistles of more expensive models.

 The design of the ION ROBOT uses a round shape and a combination of spinning brushes, a central roller brush, and suction to agitate and collect dirt, dust, and debris.
 Infrared sensors help the Shark ION Robot navigate around your home, bumping and adapting as it goes.